 While the hub/drum is removed for other service work, be sure to inspect the drum for cracks in casting (inside or outside), rough spots (may require sanding), heat distortion (bluish color), out of round drums (high spots), deep scoring of 0.030 inches and over.
 This requires use of a brake drum micrometer.
-Resurfacing of the drum may be required or replacement may need to occur.
+Resurfacing of the drum may be required or replacement.